 Making A Difference

-In partnership with non-profit organizations, experts, and leaders around the country, we are developing an impact and engagement campaign for RICH HILL that will give audiences meaningful ways to support vulnerable kids and their families living in low-income households in rural America.
+In partnership with non-profit organizations, experts, and leaders around the country, our impact and engagement campaign for RICH HILL is still going strong.

 In 2014 alone, we had Engagement Events with the U.S. Department of Education, the Library of Congress, The Economic Policy Institute, Foodcorps, Boys and Girls Clubs, Kansas Action for Children, New America Foundation, Teach for America, and Nebraska Loves Public Schools